Ranji Trophy

-The Ranji Trophy (also known as Mastercard Ranji Trophy for sponsorship reasons) is a domestic first-class cricket championship played in India between multiple teams representing regional and state cricket associations.
-Board of Control for Cricket in India founded it in 1934, since then it is annually organised across various grounds and stadiums in India.
+The Ranji Trophy is a premier domestic first-class cricket championship played in India.
+It is organized annually by the Board of Control for Cricket in India (BCCI).
+Teams representing regional and state cricket associations take part in the tournament.
+The BCCI founded the championship in 1934, and since then, it has been organised across various grounds and stadiums in India.

-The competition currently consists of 38 teams, with all 28 states in India and four of the eight union territories having at least one representation.
-When it started it was named as 'The Cricket Championship of India', in 1935 it was renamed after Ranjitsinhji who was the first ever Indian who played international cricket, he played for England from 1896–1902.
+The competition currently consists of 38 teams, including at least one team from each of the 28 states of India and four of the eight union territories.
+When the tournament was founded, it was named "the Cricket Championship of India", in 1935 it was renamed after Ranjitsinhji, who was the first Indian to play international cricket.
+He played for England from 1896 to 1902.

-The Mumbai cricket team is the most successful team of the tournament by winning it record 41 times.
+The Mumbai cricket team is the most successful team of the tournament, with a record 42 titles to their name.